 Hi, my name is Cwayita, and I am making it my life’s mission to travel and experience the beauty of my diverse continent, Africa.
-I do hope that the upcoming posts will diminish the idea that African countries are not worth making it on your bucket list.
+I hope that the upcoming posts will diminish the idea that African countries are not worth making it on your bucket list.

 My recent trip to Walvis Bay a coastal town in Namibia was supposed to be a girls trip but turned into the solocation I never knew I needed – still in awe of how things always fall into place the way they are supposed to.
 My trip was so good I had to do it twice, in one year and all I can say is that the impression left by the beautiful people of Namibia was indeed one to write home about.
 I learnt a big lesson on how strangers become your most significant resource when travelling solo.

-This post is all about my visit to Namibia, a Southern African country with a population of 2,5 million people.
-It happens to be one of the youngest countries in the world, 29 years old to be exact as it only gained its full independence from South Africa on March 21 1990.
+This post is all about my visit to Namibia, a Southern African country with 2,5 million people.
+It happens to be one of the youngest countries globally, 29 years old to be exact as it only gained its full independence from South Africa on March 21 1990.
 This country is the perfect road trip destination, the ideal place to cool off and the best place to solo travel as a woman – literally the best place to go with the flow.

 On the borders of South Africa, Botswana and Angola, this Southern-Western country is home to a very diverse group of people.
-With 11 main ethnic groups, the Owambo people make up the majority of the population (65% of the population) and makeup majority of the ruling party South West African People’s Organization.
-The main economic inclines are the fishing, agricultural, and diamond mining industries and the main religion being Christianity.
-I still love the authenticity that is withheld by the HIMBA tribe who still live a semi-nomadic life a visit to their homestead is still something I’ll go back and experience.
+With 11 main ethnic groups, the Owambo people make up most of the population (65% of the population) and make u majority of the ruling party South West African People’s Organization.
+The main economic inclines are the fishing, agricultural, and diamond mining industries.
+Main religion being Christianity.
+I still love the authenticity that the HIMBA tribe who still live a semi-nomadic life a visit to their homestead is still something I’ll go back and experience.